trustbit/HighlightTempoWorklogs/ReadMe.md

 ## 🎨 Customization

+### TemperMonkey/ViolentMonkey installations

-You can modify color variables defined at the top of `script.js` to match your personal preferences
+You can modify color variables defined at the top of `script.js` to match your personal preferences.

+### FireFox Addon

+Click on the addon in your Toolbar and go to the settings page.
+Here you can adjust your preferred colors.

 ---